Pan-Anatolian · Byzantine + Ottoman

 Quince · Quitte · Ayva

-Quince-seed gel — Anatolia's quiet alternative to commercial styling products for over a thousand years.
+Quince-seed gel — Anatolia's quiet hair-styling medium for over a thousand years.

 Cydonia oblonga is one of the most underrated Anatolian beauty plants.
 Its seeds, when soaked in cool water, release a clear gel that has been the traditional hair-styling and skin-soothing medium of the entire Anatolian household for centuries.